FACTBOX-EU prepares for Brexit talks

 These are the EU's priorities for the withdrawal treaty:

 1. The house, bank accounts and pensions.
 The British state, businesses and citizens contribute to and receive from the EU - an annual net 10 billion euro budget payment a year.
 On leaving, London may keep paying for some years, for example to cover pensions of EU staff or agreed but not yet disbursed spending.
-EU officials' rough estimates total about 50-65 billion euros.
+EU officials' rough estimates total about 50 billion to 65 billion euros.

 4. Court cases.
 Among a host of lower-profile issues to be settled will be agreeing how to handle outstanding cases involving Britain at the European Court of Justice.